> Facilities > LAVWMA System

 The Export Pipelines range in size from 24 to 36-inches in diameter and span approximately 15.6 miles.
 The export pipelines pass through Pleasanton, over the Dublin Grade, through Castro Valley, San Lorenzo, and San Leandro.
 At the San Leandro marsh, the LAVWMA export pipeline empties into an outfall owned by the East Bay Dischargers Authority (EBDA).

 EBDA discharges the treated wastewater to the Bay through a Deep Water Outfall near the Oakland Airport for optimal dilution with Bay waters.
 LAVWMA also has an emergency dechlorination facility and bypass pipeline to discharge into the San Lorenzo Creek in case of an interruption in EBDA's service.

 All three LAVWMA member agencies are actively involved in water recycling.
 Some of these efforts are directly tied to the current drought in California, but other projects have been ongoing for many years.
 DSRSD works closely with the San Ramon Valley Recycled Water Program to provide recycled water to DERWA (a joint project between DSRSD and East Bay Municipal Utility district) for golf courses and other landscaping projects.
 City of Pleasanton is developing a recycled water project to provide water to various parks and street medians.
 In Livermore, recycled water is pumped to the Doolan Tank where it is stored for irrigation, fire protection, and fire suppression uses.
-Local residents can even obtain recycled water for landscaping purposes at the DSRSD treatment plant and a second station in Dublin at the Public Safety Complex.
 Additional information can be found at each agency's website.